This policy outlines the ways schools may offer VET to students.

 From the start of the 2022 school year, the Department will reimburse VET material fees to government schools to address the cost barrier for families.
 Government schools will no longer request payments from parents for essential learning materials for VET studies.

 VET course materials are items and activities required for the provision of a VET program.
 Items are necessarily consumed or transformed by students as part of training or assessment, and activities must be undertaken for, and contribute to, training and assessment.
+These items must align with the inclusions and exclusions document.

 The VET materials reimbursement funding will ensure government schools can support VET selection based on a student’s strengths and interests, without the barrier of financial constraints.